zstar1003/FlashCut/.github/CONTRIBUTING.md

 If you're unsure whether your idea falls into the preview category, feel free to ask us [directly in discord](https://discord.gg/zmR9N35cjK) or create a GitHub issue!

 ## Development Setup

-### Prerequisites

-- Node.js 18+
-- Bun (latest version)
-- Docker (for local database)

-> **Note:** Docker is optional, but it's essential for running the local database and Redis services.
-If you're planning to contribute to frontend features, you can skip the Docker setup.
-If you have followed the steps above in [Getting Started](#getting-started), you're all set to go!

 ### Local Development